ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 }
 ```

-In the below examples "2wb1UXxAstB8ywwv4rU2rFCjLgXnhT44hbLPbwpQoGvFb2wRR7" is the blockchain ID.
+Below are examples of API calls, in which "2wb1UXxAstB8ywwv4rU2rFCjLgXnhT44hbLPbwpQoGvFb2wRR7" is the blockchain ID.

 #### timestampvm.getBlock

+Given a valid block ID, returns a serialized block.

 ```sh
 curl -X POST --data '{